Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/j/jax/USER.md

 to use newer version of ROCm than the drivers on LUMI support, so there is no guarantee that this container will work for you (even though it did pass some tests we did), and there might be problems that cannot be fixed by the support team.
-This is software for users with a development spirit, not for users who expect something that simply and always works.**
+JAX is software for users with a development spirit, not for users who expect something that simply and always works, and this is reflected in its 0.x version numbers.
+LUST cannot offer more than a best effort support and has no link to the JAX developers.**

 ## Use via EasyBuild-generated modules